 Purpose

-The purpose is to outline and define the duties and responsibilities of the KCCD Student Trustee during the selection and representative term on behalf of Bakersfield College, once every three years.
+The purpose is to outline and define the duties and responsibilities of the KCCD Student Trustee during the selection and representative term on behalf of Bakersfield College.

 The KCCD Student Trustee offers a student's perspective and advice to the KCCD Board of Trustees at monthly and special Board meetings.
 The student trustee is educated on upcoming programs, policies, and expenses that will be presented to the Board for approval.
 Using knowledge collected from the college's history, administrators, faculty, and staff but most importantly the students.